Serhiy Koleboshyn: Political career

 In the 2006 Ukrainian local elections, Koleboshyn was an unsuccessful candidate for the Odesa Oblast Council as a member of the Our Ukraine–People's Self-Defense Bloc.
-In the 2015 Ukrainian local elections, he was successfully elected as a member of the Ovidiopol Raion Council, this time as a member of the Agrarian Party of Ukraine.
+In the 2015 Ukrainian local elections, he was elected to Ovidiopol Raion Council, this time as a member of the Agrarian Party of Ukraine.

 In the 2019 Ukrainian parliamentary election Koleboshyn ran to be a People's Deputy of Ukraine from Ukraine's 140th electoral district as the candidate of Servant of the People.
 At the time of his election, he was an independent.
-He was successfully elected, defeating incumbent independent People's Deputy Vasyl Huliaiev by a margin of 21.33% (43.11% to 21.78%).
+He was elected, defeating incumbent independent People's Deputy Vasyl Huliaiev by a margin of 21.33% (43.11% to 21.78%).

 In the Verkhovna Rada (Ukraine's parliament), Koleboshyn joined the Servant of the People faction and became deputy head of the Verkhovna Rada Committee on Education, Science, and Innovation.
 He also joined the inter-factional associations For Odeshchyna, South Ukraine, Parliamentary Platform to Fight Tuberculosis, For Self-Employed Persons, and Energy and Environment.